panda-re/panda/panda/docs/time-travel.md

 During replay, `when` displays the guest instruction count
 * `rrbreakpoint <instr>`
 Sets a breakpoint on a guest instruction count
+* `rrdelete <instr>`
+Deletes a breakpoint on a guest instruction count
+* `rrlist
+Lists all guest instruction count breakpoints

 ```
 (gdb) when